As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 The past few years have seen the manufacturers release cell phones with relatively low specific absorption rates.

-As a result, the mobile phone market of 2019 offers a wide variety of devices that have a low SAR level and feature well below FCC benchmarks.
+As a result, the mobile phone market offers a wide variety of devices that have a low SAR level and feature well below FCC benchmarks.

 Thanks for reading!
 If you liked this article, please share it.
 You may also like to check out my recommended EMF protective cell phone cases.